BradneySmith/Python-Data-Science-Guides/README.md

 &nbsp;

-## NumPy

-A numerical library enabling fast computations built using well-optimised C code at the core.
-NumPy offers a wealth of mathematical features, including  tools for vectorising data, linear algebra, fourier transforms, random number generation, regression, and many more.
-The library is the base for many machine learning and scientific computing libraries in Python, and was involved in the first imaging of a black hole, detection of gravitational wave, and many other scientific discoveries.
-[NumPy Documentation](https://numpy.org/doc/stable/)

-&nbsp;

-Chapter 1 - In progress

-Chapter 2 - In progress

-&nbsp;

 ## Pandas

 A data science library for working with tabular data.
 Pandas is a powerful tool for working with 2-dimensional data stored in rows and columns, and is backed by the full strength of the Python language.
 Common operations from SQL (aggregation functions) are included, as well as from other tools such as Microsoft Excel.
 Pandas is built on top of NumPy and so benefits from the performance boost of C compared to pure Python.
 [Pandas Documentation](https://pandas.pydata.org/docs/)